oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Type Identifier

-Issuers and Holders have to be aware that while this specification supports selective disclosure of claims of a given SD-JWT VC, the `type` claim is not selectively discloseable.
+Issuers and Holders have to be aware that while this specification supports selective disclosure of claims of a given SD-JWT VC, the `type` claim is not selectively disclosable.
 In certain situations this could lead to unwanted leakage of additional context information.

 In general, Issuers are advised to choose `type` values following data minimation principles.